kalyptein/gametools/data/adventures/Arden-Vul Keys/Level 10 - Ziggurat of Kauket/Areas - Level 10.md

 ##### 10-52a: Heqeti Barracks

+* This barracks of the heqeti hoppers is dark and has a stale, fishy odor.
+	* 45 sleeping bunks are set into the walls.
+		* 20 contain small bits of silver, copper, and shell jewelry (11-20 gp per bunk).
-This chamber is a barracks for heqeti hoppers.
-It is dark and smells with a stale, fishy odor.
-Forty-five sleeping bunks are set into the walls (although Reepsiq does not have a full complement of hoppers).
-Two battered wood tables, a dozen stools, racks for spears, two large stone bins full of nasty fish paste (heqeti food), and a practice dummy made of straw (and shaped like a human) stand in the center of the chamber.
-Only eight of the hoppers are actually present in the barracks at any given time.
+	* 2 battered wood tables, a dozen stools, racks for spears, 2 large stone bins full of nasty fish paste (heqeti food), and a practice dummy of straw (shaped like a human).
+* Only 8 hoppers are actually present in the barracks at any given time.

-Secret Door (on north wall of hallway): This narrow door is difficult to locate (1 in 8) and only opens if the proper key is inserted into a cleverly hidden hole.
-Keys are held by Reepsiq, Qassapik and Pikaressa (see 10-47 to 10-49).
+* Secret Door (north wall of hallway): difficult to locate (1 in 8), opens by unlocking a cleverly hidden keyhole; keys held by Reepsiq, Qassapik and Pikaressa (10-47 to 10-49).

 8 heqeti hoppers (see new monsters), as 4th-level fighters: SZ M; AL CE; AC 5; MV 60’, 150’ swimming; HD 4; HP 29, 28, 27, 26, 24, 23, 22, 20; #AT 2; Dmg 2-7 (spear), 1-6 (bite).
 Special attacks: hop; +1 to damage due to STR; toxic skin (paralysis for 1-2 rounds).
 Special defenses: psionic resistance; immune to sleep, charm, hold, and water/ice.

-Treasure:
-Twenty of the bunks contain small bits of silver, copper, and shell jewelry worth 11-20 gp per bunk.

 ##### 10-52b: Barracks